 Simultaneously interrogate live human tumors in multi-arm studies to eliminate of intra-cohort variability and enable head-to-head comparisons of single agents and combinations prior to testing the therapies in clinical trials.

 A human, predictive model.

-Traditional models such as mouse models and cell lines don’t provide the entire picture and lack a strong clinical correlation.
+Traditional models such as mouse models and cell lines don’t provide the entire picture.

 Watch this video to see how CANscript dramatically streamlines oncology drug development by helping to answer key mechanistic questions about drug candidates and prioritize the most promising candidates for advancement into clinical trials.